AyakaGEMM/Hands-on-MLIR/README.md

 # Hands-on-MLIR

-A simple project to optimize `linalg.matmul` using mlir framwork.
+A simple project to optimize `linalg.matmul` using mlir framework.
 Currently developing in progress.
 Feel free to create an issue if you have any suggestions or problems.

 # What can it do?

 Currently, this project can lower the `linalg.matmul` to `affine` dialect with tiling.
-Also, this project provide a simple benchmark to meassure the optimization's gFlops.
+Also, this project provide a simple benchmark to measure the optimization's gFlops.
 However, it is not fast right now.(at about 2 gFlops compared to ~100 gFlops of mkl performance)

 # To-do